isnull303/HelpDesk-Labs/Core_OS_Skills/Windows11_Install/Windows11_Install_Lab.md

-# Windows 11 Installation & Configuration Lab
+# Lab 00 - Windows 11 Installation & Configuration

 ## Overview
 This lab demonstrates a clean installation and configuration of **Windows 11** in a VMware Workstation Pro environment.